What is the difference between sports massage and deep tissue?

 How long should I book?

 This depends on what you need to be done.
-A one hour massage session is long enough to cover off one area, so if you’re a runner, then we will be able to do your legs.
+A one hour massage session is long enough to cover off one area, so if you’re a runner, then we will do your legs.
 However, have a think about the rest of your body too because when you run, sure your legs are tight, but also you’ll be suffering with tight shoulders, neck, arms and back from where you unwittingly tense during your training.

 How will I feel after?